muffyn/generic-autosplitter/README.md

 * Lets you start the timer paused on the login screen, or start it with an offset
 * Lets you set up custom autosplits through watchdog

-Be sure to **have a splits file open**, or when the program tries to split it will stop the timer.

 Using this plugin requires LiveSplit

 Installation and setup guide can be found here: